-We continue to accept applications and through until the end of the year we will be reprioritising and sharpening some focus areas within our strategy - click here to download our full Strategic Vision.
+We continue to accept applications and through until the end of 2022 we will be reprioritising and sharpening some focus areas within our strategy - click here to download our full Strategic Vision.

 In the short term the following will not be a high priority for us: